alephium/www/src/content/homepage.md

         newTab: true
   vmsSection:
     title: Novel VM design
-    description: Most of the modern blockchain protocols have a built-in virtual machine for general computing to implement useful and complex decentralized applications.
-In Alephium, we shift from a code-centric approach to a data-centric approach and enable access and parse information from data payload of UTXOs.
-As a result, our script system is as powerful as a general virtual machine.
+    description: Alephium uses a simple, safe and flexible virtual machine designed for dApps, and more specifically DeFi.
+Its dedicated VM leverages and improves on the UTXO model to address DeFi’s security issues and execution bottleneck.
+Our VM focuses on contract security and IO performance.
+The key features are its first-class token system, multiple-caller contract and fine-grained execution model.
     cardText: VMs can be a big bottleneck when it comes to Blockchain performances.
       Not on Alephium.
     links: